-Real estate has a high fixed cost associated with ownership, and income lost due to vacancies cannot easily be minimized through cost reduction.
-Tenant retention is critical to maintaining occupancy levels.
+Tenant retention and leasing vacant suites are critical to maintaining occupancy levels.
+The ongoing COVID-19 pandemic and changing economic and demographic conditions may adversely impact tenant retention in certain locations.
 Through well-located and professionally managed properties, management seeks to increase tenant loyalty and become the landlord of choice.
-Morguard reduces operating risk through diversification.
-The Company diversifies its portfolio by tenants, lease maturities, product and location.
+The Company reduces operating risk through diversification of its portfolio by tenants, lease maturities, product and location.